 This doesn’t include the other consequences associated with a felony conviction in Texas, such as losing the right to vote or to own a gun.
 An experienced DUI lawyer in Williamson County, TX, will be able to fight these consequences and keep your best interests at heart.

 Don’t risk your future, your freedom, and your family.
-Contact the skilled Georgetown criminal defense attorneys at Law Office of Michael J. Price as soon as possible if you are facing a Child Passenger DUI in Georgetown, Round Rock, Cedar Park, Leander, Killeen, Temper, Harker Heights, or the surrounding areas.
+Contact the skilled Georgetown criminal defense attorneys at Law Office of Price & Wiggins, P.C. as soon as possible if you are facing a Child Passenger DUI in Georgetown, Round Rock, Cedar Park, Leander, Killeen, Temper, Harker Heights, or the surrounding areas.

 We will fight for your rights while providing you with the utmost respect and customer service.
 Call us today at (512) 354-1880 to schedule your free and honest first consultation.